-Anxiety Disorder: So Much More Than Just Being Anxious
+Anxiety Disorder Is Much More Than Just Being Anxious

 While understandable, these types of comments are far from the truth.
 The truth is, if you haven’t personally experienced anxiety disorder, you most likely have little idea about the depth to which a person can be affected.

 Anxiety disorder affects approximately 20 percent of the general population, with one-quarter of those sufferers experiencing very high degrees of anxiety disorder.
-These numbers are actually much higher as many cases of anxiety disorder go unreported.
+We believe these numbers are much higher as many cases go unreported.
 Also, keep in mind that less than one-third of anxiety disorder sufferers receive treatment.
-The anxiety disorder problem is sizeable and growing daily.
+The anxiety disorder problem is sizeable, and some say growing.

 What is anxiety?

 - A state of uneasiness and apprehension, as about future uncertainties.

 - A state of apprehension, uncertainty, and fear resulting from the anticipation of a real or imagined event, situation, or circumstance that we think might be threatening.